5th arrondissement hotels

 The Libertel Austerlitz's 51 rooms range from singles to family rooms.
 You can make your own tea or coffee, and the Club Rooms have espresso machines.

-The Hotel Minerve Paris has 54 rooms, including singles, doubles, triples, and a two-room family suite that can accommodate 4 or 5 people.
+The Hotel Minerve has 54 rooms, including singles, doubles, triples, and a two-room family suite that can accommodate 4 or 5 people.

 The hotel is on the Rue des Écoles, slightly north of the Cardinal Lemoine Métro station.
 A neighborhood park, the Square Paul Langevin, is close by.